nt246/NTRES6940-data-science/assignments/assignment_2.md

 Instructions: Please read through this before you begin
 -------------------------------------------------------

--   This assignment is due by **10pm on Monday 03/16/20**.
-Please upload it through GitHub Classroom.
+-   This assignment is due by **10pm on Wednesday 03/18/20**.
+Please upload it using your personal GitHub repository for this class.

 -   For this assignment, please **reproduce this markdown file** using R markdown.

+-   Please name your R markdown file `assignment_2.Rmd` and the knitted markdown file `assignment_2.md`.

+-   Pay attention to all the formating in this file, including bullet points, bolded characters, inserted code chunks, headings, text colors, blank lines, and etc. You will need to reproduce all of these.

 -   Have all your code embeded within the R markdown file, and show both of your **code** and **plots** in the knitted markdown file.

--   When a verbal response is needed, answer by replacing the parts that say <span style="color:blue"> "Write your response here" </span> .
+-   When a verbal response is needed, answer by replacing the parts that say "Write your response here" .

 -   Use R Markdown functionalities to **hide messages and warnings when needed**.
 (Suggestion: messages and warnings can often be informative and important, so please examine them carefully and only turn them off when you finish the exercise).